tus/tus-resumable-upload-protocol/README.md

 * Uploading files via HTTP
 * Resuming interrupted uploads
 * Transferring parts of a file in parallel

+## Protocol

+### Uploading New Files

+Servers MUST provide one or more tus endpoints.
+A tus endpoint can be any URL, that processes `POST` request as described below.

+*... this part of the document has not been updated yet ...*

 ### POST /files